CTA-K12/JasperClient/README.md

 ####About
-JasperClient is a php library for connecting to the Jaspersoft report server REST API to run reports.
+JasperClient is a php library for connecting to a Jaspersoft Report Server, via REST API, to run reports.

+The core goal of this library is to provide native Jasper report running within a php application.
+Creating, updating, and deleting reports or other objects in the Jaspersoft Report Server is not planned at this time.

+This repo includes a php demo report viewer that will display your exisiting reports and takes very little effort to set up.
+You can use the demo report viewer as an example of how to integrate the JasperClient into your application or you can simply embed the viewer in your php application as is.

 This library contains some modified code from the flowl/jasper library available at: https://github.com/flowl/jasper

 The flowl/jasper library was in beta and missing functionality that we needed (Oct 2013).
-We originally planned to create a pull request against the library, but ended up changing it too heavily and deleting a lot of code that we didn't need.
+We originally planned to create a pull request against the library, but ended up changing it too heavily and deleted a lot of code that we didn't need.

-The core goal of this library is to provide native Jasper report running within a php application.
-Creating, updating, and deleting reports or any other objects in the Jaspersoft report server is not planned at this time.

 ####Example
 ![JasperClient Demo](doc/img/JasperClientDemo1.png)

 ####Status